wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-drive-tank.rst

 ---------------------------------------------------

 .. image:: images/driving-with-joysticks-command.png
+   :alt: dragging a command from palette to the tree

 Create a command, in this case called Tank Drive.
 Its purpose will be to read the joystick values and send them to the Drive Base subsystem.
 Notice that this command Requires the Drive Train subsystem.
 This will cause it to stop running whenever anything else tries to use the Drive Train.

 .. image:: images/driving-with-joysticks-command-parameters.png
+   :alt: parameter dialog box with DoubleSupplier parameters added

 Create two parameters (``DoubleSupplier`` for Java or ``std::function<double()>`` for C++) for the left and right speeds.

 .. image:: images/driving-with-joysticks-command-parameters-presets.png
+   :alt: paramet preset dialog box with parameters entered

 Create a parameter preset to retrive joystick values.
 Java: For the left parameter enter ``() -> getJoystick1().getY()`` and for right enter ``() -> getJoystick2().getY()``.
 C++: For the left parameter enter ``[this] {return getJoystick1()->GetY();}`` and for the right enter ``[this] {return getJoystick2()->GetY();}``